-Frankie Edozien joins the faculty as director of the Ghana 'Reporting Africa' program.
+Frankie Edozien has directed the Institute’s Ghana based 'Reporting Africa' program since 2008.
 He is a journalist who honed his skills writing about government, health and cultural issues for a variety of publications.
-His work has appeared in The Times (UK), Vibe magazine, Out Traveler, Blackaids.org, The Advocate, and more.
+His work has appeared in The Times (UK), Vibe magazine, Time Magazine, Out Traveler, Blackaids.org, The Advocate, Quartz, New York Times and more.

 Edozien was an award-winning New York Post reporter for 15 years, and its City Hall Reporter from 1999-2008 where he was the lead writer on legislative affairs.
 He covered crime, courts, labor issues and human services public health and politics, reporting from around the country and abroad for the paper.

-In 2001, he co-founded the AFRican Magazine and continues to serve as the editor-in-chief.
+In 2001, he co-founded the AFRican Magazine and served as the editor-in-chief.
 He has traveled around the world reporting on the impact of HIV/AIDS particularly among Africans and is a 2008 Kaiser Foundation fellow for Global Health Reporting.
 He is a contributor to the Arise News Network where he reports weekly on issues in sub-Saharan Africa.

-Edozien holds a BA from NYU’s journalism school and a selection of his broadcast, print and media appearances work is available on www.edozien.net.
+Edozien holds a BA from NYU’s journalism school and a selection of his broadcast, print and media appearances work is available on www.edozien.net